sapporo-wes/sapporo-service/docs/configuration.md

 Customize the response of `GET /service-info` by providing a JSON file via `--service-info`.
 The default is bundled at `sapporo/service_info.json`.

+The file is **partially merged** with built-in defaults: fields present in the file override the defaults, while missing fields fall back to built-in values.
+This means you only need to specify the fields you want to customize.

 ## executable_workflows.json

 Restrict which workflows can be executed using `--executable-workflows` or `SAPPORO_EXECUTABLE_WORKFLOWS`.